 Semlex is a Belgian company, headquartered in Brussels, that has developed a solution for biometric ID document identification and authentication.
 Its CEO and creator Albert Karaziwan founded the company because he recognized that with the world’s growing security needs, identification and travel documents must be as reliable as possible.
 Biometrics are used to create documents and a database containing verifiable biometric information about a traveller’s identity, in case of any doubt.
-The company has developed a system that performs this verification through a simple comparison of fingerprints.
+The company has developed a system that performs this verification through cutting-edge security features, coupled to the comparison of fingerprints.

 The company’s beginnings date back to 1992.
 Biometrics were not yet used for the purposes of identification documents.
 Semlex first launched in Africa, where citizens in many countries had incomplete civil statuses.
 The first biometric ID card was created for Chad in 2001, and other African nations followed suit in 2006 by entrusting Semlex, including Guinea-Bissau, Gabon and Madagascar, where the African continent’s first biometric passport was issued.

 Albert Karaziwan, the founder of Semlex Group, developed biometric population identification solutions.
 Their purpose is to deliver highly secure documents for nations that are confronted with public security challenges.
 Policing, transportation and border security are examples of the highly sensitive sectors that require maximum security.
-With this in mind, Semlex developed the Biometric Network System (BNS), an extremely reliable system that generates biometric identification databases on individuals.
-With this system, a variety of official documents can be produced to establish a match between those documents and their owners.
+With this in mind, Semlex developed a biometric network System called ORBIS, an extremely reliable system that generates biometric identification databases on individuals.
+With this system, a variety of official documents can be produced to establish a match between those documents and their rightful owners.

-Semlex provides a range of products whose specifications meet security requirements.
+Semlex provides a range of secure documents whose specifications meet security requirements.
 The goal is to verify a person’s identity with absolute certainty by comparing it to the reference data.

 Semlex produces an entire range of secure cards, such as national ID cards and driver’s licenses, residence cards, official and police ID cards, and even military ID cards.
 This list is not exhaustive and the company can provide any other document.
 The hardware components ensure maximum electronic security including, for example, a PDF 417 barcode format that stores data on two dimensions and contains a great deal of information.
 Fingerprints, an image of the iris, a picture of the face, or hand geometry are the most common identifiers.